GSA/search-gov-website/admin-center/analytics/monthly-reports.md

 ## Monthly Usage Stats

 Data for the total number of queries and clicks.
-Use this report to find and analyze the so-called [short head](http://www.searchtools.com/analysis/long-tail.html){% external_link %} of your most popular search queries and clicks, which are typically the same as your site's [top tasks](https://www.usability.gov/tags/task-analysis/).
+Use this report to find and analyze the so-called [short head](http://www.searchtools.com/analysis/long-tail.html) of your most popular search queries and clicks, which are typically the same as your site's [top tasks](https://www.usability.gov/tags/task-analysis/).

 ### Queries with No Results